johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part5.md

 The problem we have to solve is how to associate a unique *observable subscription handler* with each Observable (i.e., with each `send()` request that returns that Observable as a response).
 Furthermore, we need to do this while having only a **single active Faye subscription handler**.
 This is going to require a little higher order programming.
 Stick with me &#8212; this is the hardest part of the tutorial, but we can get through it.

 Let's propose defining our problem as follows: we are binding the *observable subscriber function* logic to our *Faye subscription handler* too soon/too statically.
 Our solution needs to do late/dynamic binding of the *observable subscriber function* logic.
 To be precise, it needs to delay binding the the *observable subscriber function* into the *Faye subscription handler* until a request is made so it can associate a unique one to each request.
 We have to make a little leap here.
+This is tough, because there is only a **single** *Faye subscription handler*.
+What to do?

 Conceptually, what we're going to do is the following.
-We'll make our single *observable subscriber function* logic dynamic by extracting a chunk of code into a factory function we'll call for each `send()` request.
-We'll store a unique instance of the function returned by this factory each time we create an Observable.
+We'll make our single *observable subscriber function* logic dynamic by extracting a chunk of what was previously static code and instead have it produced by a factory function.
+We'll call the factory function for each `send()` request.
+The code we extract, produce from a factory, save and recall will be the code that actually translates inbound messages to observer emits.
+We'll call that code the *response emitter* and the factory that produces it the *response emitter factory*.
+We'll see the factory in a moment.

+We'll store a unique instance of the *response emitter* function each time we create an Observable.
 Later, when we get a response, we'll retrieve that stored function and plug it back into the single static *observable subscribe function*, giving us a unique *observable subscriber function* for each request.

-The factory function is actually provided by the framework:
+Let's get started.
+The *response emitter factory* function is actually provided by the framework (it's called `createObserver`, but we're going to stick with our *response emitter factory* label):

 ```typescript
 // from https://github.com/nestjs/nest/blob/master/packages/microservices/client/client-proxy.ts#L82